How To Impress Investors To Buy Your Business (Or Finance It)

 These are really all excuses, not selling points!
 Business owners often make claims about new avenues that are ripe for exploitation but find all kind of excuses to explain why they didn't exploit these avenues themselves - nonsense like, "I did not have the time".

 If you do have to explain why you did not pick the low hanging fruits, you need to come up with more specific reasons.
 For example, do you claim that exhibiting at a particular and popular business show could fetch £100K in new orders (despite you never having exhibited there before)?
-Try something like this: "We did not exhibit at this big business show because the show only started last year and on the date of the show our MD and her husband were celebrating their 25th wedding anniversary on a cruise."
+Try something like this: "We did not exhibit at this big business show because the show only started last year and on the date of the show we were having an audit and needed all staff in the office."

 There may be other boasts in your document that you think show your business is a positive light but are actually severely harming your chances of impressing the investor.
 This is another good reason to employ a pro to write your IM.